mstorsjo/xcode-cross/README.md

 [xcbuild](https://github.com/facebook/xcbuild) for building xcode project files, wrapping it up into a easy to use and reproducible Dockerfile.

+Not all build tools used by Xcode project files are available; some are stubbed out (like `ibtool`), making it usable as a CI tool for testing compilation, while other Xcode project file features makes the build fail altogether.

 This setup currently uses a vanilla LLVM/Clang release instead of the Apple provided clang sources.